jonathanhines/midtown/faq.markdown

 ## How do people pay for treatment? {#payment}
 Midtown Counselling prays for the day when public healthcare will place greater emphasis on psychological wellbeing.
 Currently, OHIP covered therapy programs exist, however, these are few and far between.
 Please speak to your doctor to know your options and to get a referral.

-Until that day, Midtown Counselling operates as a private clinic, accepting clients on a [fee-per-service basis ](/services/individuals/#consult).
+Until that day, Midtown Counselling operates as a private clinic, accepting [individual](/services/individuals/#consult), [family](/services/individuals/#consult) and [MVA](/services/mva) clients on a fee-per-service basis.
 Some clients pay out-of-pocket and some have benefit coverage that reimburses them for some or all of the fees paid.
+Midtown's [business and organizational partnerships](/services/businesses/#preferred) allow for preferred-rates.

 For those who cannot afford private fees, our counsellors would be happy to talk through your options in the community.
 You’re also invited to call Here 24/7, our Region’s [Mental Health and Addictions Number](https://here247.ca/).